 Saves the configuration you entered and automates the process of configuring ACS for you.
 Provides an interactive way to accomplish what is described in the topic Walkthrough: Configure Microsoft Azure ACS for integration with Microsoft Dynamics CRM 2013.

 Saves the configuration you entered and verifies that ACS is configured correctly.

 Saves the configuration you entered and closes the dialog.

-If you have not yet configured Windows Azure ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, click Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
-If you have already configured ACS, click Save & Verify Authentication or Save and continue with the instructions in Register the ServiceBusPlugin Plug-in for an Event.
+If you have not yet configured ACS integration with Microsoft Dynamics CRM, and you would like the Plug-in Registration tool to do the configuration for you, click or tap Save & Configure ACS, and then follow the instructions in the next section of this walkthrough.
+If you have already configured ACS, click or tap Save & Verify Authentication or Save and continue with the instructions in Register a service endpoint step for an event.

 After clicking Save & Configure ACS, the ACS Configuration dialog box appears.
 Enter the appropriate data values into the form fields as described in the following table.

 Field Name Description